Inedo/inedo-docs/Content/proget/api/sca/projects/create.md

 order: 1
 ---

-*Create/Update Project* is available as both a `pgutil` command and an HTTP Request, and will create a new project or update properties on an existing project, and return a [ProjectInfo Object](/docs/proget/api/sca#projectinfo-object) object describing the new or updated project.
+*Create/Update Project* is available as both a `pgutil` command and an HTTP Request, and will create a new project or update properties on an existing project, and return a [ProjectInfo](/docs/proget/api/sca#projectinfo-object) object describing the new or updated project.

 Note: this API endpoint functions by creating a new project when the one specified in the API request does not exist, else it updates an existing project.